 Resources to Help You

-For more detailed information on preparing for your certification audit, AIB International offers comprehensive guidance and consulting services to help you get ready.
+For more detailed information on preparing for your certification audit, GFSI offers comprehensive guidance and consulting services to help you get ready.

 Safe Food Alliance is another great resource, providing tools and advice on what to expect during a certification audit.
 Additionally, GoHACCP offers support throughout the auditing process, helping you ensure that everything is in place for your certification.